Page last updated 10/07/2018

 Drawing for the annual World Finals Pin Towel

-Tickets for our annual pin towel raffle can be claimed by team members at the CTOM Marketplace.
-Please fill out your name and phone number and place in the bucket at the merchandise table.
-The drawing will be held at the closing ceremonies
+Tickets for our annual pin towel raffle can be claimed by team members at the Merchandise Sales table.
+Please fill out your name and phone number and place your ticket in the bucket at the merchandise table.
+The drawing will be held at the closing ceremonies.

 Food, Food, Food

-Menu details can be found here.
+Menu can be found here.
 Cash payment preferred

 - Medals will be awarded to 1st, 2nd and 3rd place teams for each problem/division.

-- The Jill Riggles Award for Excellence in Spontaneous will be awarded to the teams in each problem/division earning the highest score in the spontaneous portion of the tournament.
+- The Jill Riggles Award for Excellence in Spontaneous will be awarded to the teams in each problem/division earning the highest score in the spontaneous portion of the competition.

 - Any Omer and Ranatra Fusca Awards will be given out after the team medals.